 We are leading efforts to control sources of pollution from the drainage area surrounding the Lower Duwamish Waterway (LDW) Superfund site.
 The U.S. Environmental Protection Agency (EPA) oversees cleanup of the river sediments.

 The LDW Superfund site is a 5-mile portion of the Duwamish River that flows northward into Elliott Bay.
 EPA added the LDW to the Superfund National Priorities List in 2001.
 We added the site to the Washington Hazardous Sites List in 2002.

-Before EPA can start their cleanup, we must sufficiently control the sources of pollution to the river sediments.
+Before sediment cleanup can begin, we must sufficiently control the sources of pollution to the river sediments.
 That means we must investigate more than 20,000 acres of land that drains into the river.
 Source control means finding the sources and extent of contamination, then taking actions to stop or reduce them before they reach the LDW.

 Ecology's Toxic Cleanup Program manages 16 formal cleanup sites in the LDW source control area.
 Our Hazardous Waste and Toxics Reduction program manages five other sites, and our Voluntary Cleanup Program manages many more.
 EPA manages five upland sites as well as the in-waterway cleanup under the federal Superfund program.